zeinabyari/zeinabyari/README.md

 <!-- https://github.com/kyechan99/capsule-render?tab=readme-ov-file#rect    here I used the header -->

 <h1 align="center">
- If You Nedd to TALK to ME!💬
+ 💬 You Can Find ME IN:
 </h1>

 <p align="center">